desbma/colors/README.rst

 and color/style fidelity was not a major consideration.
 Vendors thought little or nothing of creating their own proprietary codes, implementing functions differently from other vendors, and/or co-opting codes previously in use for something else.
-Practical ANSI reference materials tend to include many phrases such as 'hardly ever supported' and 'non-standard.'
+Practical ANSI reference materials tend to include *many* phrases such as 'hardly ever supported' and 'non-standard.'

-We still use ANSI codes not because they're especially good, but because they're the best, most standard approach pre-Web display systems even remotely agreed upon.
-And even in this post-Web era, output of text to consoles and terminal windows endures as an important means of computer-human interaction.
+We still use ANSI codes today not because they're especially good, but because they're the best, most-standard approach that pre-Web display systems (consoles, terminals, and the like) even remotely agreed upon.
+And even in this post-Web era, output of text to consoles and terminal windows endures as an important means of human-computer interaction.
 The good news, such is it is: The color and style specifications ("SGR" or "Select Graphic Rendition" in ANSI terminology) are the most-used and best-adhered-to portion of the whole ANSI show.

 More Examples
 -------------